RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

 The rest of the things do what you would imagine they would.
 RHSSO is very extendable and in one of our environments we have defined our own `User Federation` SPIs to talk to a custom database and have defined custom `Mappers` to let us use data more flexibly.

 Before we setup and SSO enable some clients, lets add a user:
  1. In firefox in your VM go to https://secure-tmpsso-demo.paas.local/auth/admin/
- 2. Login with admin and the shared password
+ 2. Login with admin/RHSummit2018IAM!
  3. Users > Add User
      1. Username: testlocal
      2. email: testlocal@example.com